+It doesn’t happen overnight—but one day you start noticing it.
 The house feels quieter.
 The schedule isn’t as packed.
-And the things that once felt necessary now feel… a little too much.
+Things that once felt important now feel a little less necessary.

 1. Let Go of the Oversized Home That Drains Your Energy